ndaniele/ndaniele.github.io/_posts/2017-05-29-my_fresh_breadth-first.markdown

 The whole reason I came to this meetup was to get some help on the algorithm I had been working on at home, alone, and had not been having very much fun with at all.

 I watched while my new friends closed their laptops and got out pens and paper.
-They spent 30 mins scribbling ideas and looking alternately brilliant and totally puzzled.
+They spent 30 minutes scribbling ideas and looking alternately brilliant and totally puzzled.
 By the end of the allotted time, no one had a solution, not even the senior developer who had suggested the exercise, but it did seem like everybody working on the problem was having fun.

 I walked away from that meet-up determined to meet my next *“Algo”* challenge with an eye towards fun.
 Recently I had my chance.